Dementia Defined

 Frontotemporal

 Frontotemporal dementia - up to 5% of everyone with dementia.
-This covers a group of dementias that mainly affect the part of your brain just behind your forehead (frontal) and the side parts, near your ears (temporal); early symptoms are not about memory loss but more about inappropriate behaviour, emotional changes and trouble communicating as well as walking.
+This covers a group of dementias that mainly affect the part of your brain just behind your forehead (frontal) and the side parts, near your ears (temporal); early symptoms are more often about inappropriate behaviour and emotional and communication problems.

 Mixed Dementia